Josh Green (politician): 2022 gubernatorial campaign

 In August 2019, Green announced he was considering a run for governor of Hawaii in the 2022 election.
 He launched his campaign on February 10, 2022.

 Green won the Democratic primary on August 13, 2022; his running mate was Democratic state representative Sylvia Luke.
 On November 8, 2022, Green won the general election, defeating Republican nominee and former Hawaii Lieutenant Governor Duke Aiona in the general election.
+He became the first governor born after Hawaii became a state in 1959.

-Tenure as governor
+Tenure

 Green was inaugurated as the ninth Governor of Hawaii on December 5, 2022, succeeding David Ige.
 In his inaugural address, Green emphasized unity and addressed Hawaii's rising cost of living, pledging to combat it through affordable housing initiatives and tax reforms.
 He said, "When we come together, we can meet any challenge, and accomplish anything we set our minds to", highlighting values of ‘ohana and aloha.

 2023: early legislative actions

 On March 22, 2023, Green signed legislation expanding access to abortion and protecting healthcare providers from out-of-state prosecution.
 The laws allowed minors to obtain abortions without parental consent in certain cases and repealed hospital requirements for procedures, aligning with national shifts following the U.S. Supreme Court's Dobbs v.
 Jackson Women's Health Organization decision.
 On June 2, coinciding with National Gun Violence Awareness Day, Green signed two firearms bills in response to the Supreme Court's New York State Rifle & Pistol Association, Inc. v.
 Bruen ruling.
 Act 52 (SB1230) expanded concealed carry rights but prohibited firearms in sensitive locations such as hospitals, beaches, and theaters, strengthening Hawaii's strict gun laws.
 Act 53 (HB1239) mandated active shooter training in schools.
 These measures followed similar laws in New York and New Jersey.
 On July 17, Green issued an emergency proclamation addressing Hawaii's housing crisis, citing high costs and outmigration.
 The order aimed to streamline construction of 50,000 housing units by suspending state and local land use regulations.
 The move faced legal challenges for potential environmental and cultural impacts but was praised for its ambition.